v1xerunt/DocTr/README.md

 # DocTr

-Source code for paper DocTr: Optimizing Clinical Trial Site Selection using Open Payments and Patient Encounter Data
+Source code for paper *Matching clinicians with clinical trials using AI, Nature Health, 2026*

+## Citation
+If you find our work helpful, please cite it by

+`
+Gao, J., Xiao, C., Glass, L.M. et al. Matching clinicians with clinical trials using AI.
+Nat.
+Health 1, 290–299 (2026). https://doi.org/10.1038/s44360-026-00073-6
+`

 ## Requirements